buttonsrtoys/gen_expects/README.md

 	expect(find.text('0'), findsOneWidget);
 	expect(find.text('Flutter Demo Home Page'), findsOneWidget);

-Following the instructions in the first line of the output, you copy the statements and replace your call to `genExpects`.
+Following the instructions in the first line of the output that reads `/// Replace your call to generateExpects with the code below`, you copy the statements and replace your call to `genExpects`.
 Your test is now:

     void main() {
         testWidgets('Confirm all widgets appear', (WidgetTester tester) async {